-Earlier this year, I described how I used a combination of Espionage and Dropbox to share confidential documents among our family’s Macs.
+Earlier this year, I described how I used Dropbox to share confidential documents among our family’s Macs.
 Unfortunately, that approach proved too problematic and I’ve since had to switch to a new approach—based on the Tresorit service—which, while not a perfect solution, does represent an improvement.

 The old approach

 The old approach involved keeping my confidential data in a set of encrypted sparse disk images that were stored in Dropbox.
 Dropbox provided both a cloud backup of this data, as well as the mechanism through which the data was shared with my wife.

 The benefit of the old approach was that my confidential documents were secured both locally and in the cloud.
 The problem, though, was that even though cloud-syncing sparse disk images is much more efficient than syncing a non-sparse image—since only modified image bands have to sync—the amount of data that does get synced relative to the underlying change in internal files proved too much.
 For example, a simple change to a text file would result in several megabytes of data to upload to Dropbox—and over our pathetic Spanish ADSL lines, that was just too much.